Augustiner Bräu Mülln: The Soul of Salzburg’s Beer Culture

 Augustiner Bräu Kloster Mülln Salzburg – Historic Brewery Since 1621

-Among Salzburg’s many beer venues, Augustiner Bräu Kloster Mülln stands out as one of the city’s most beloved taverns.
+Among Salzburg’s beer venues, Augustiner Bräu Kloster Mülln stands out as one of the city’s most beloved taverns.
 Locals and visitors alike flock to this historic brewery to enjoy a stein of traditional Augustiner beer in a warm, welcoming atmosphere.
 Known for its simplicity, high-quality brews, and affordable prices, the Augustiner Beer Hall is perfect for families, friends, and anyone looking for an authentic Austrian beer experience.

 The beer garden is especially family-friendly, featuring a small slide and child-friendly tables, while a variety of non-alcoholic beverages ensures everyone can enjoy a visit.